 Queen Mary 2 (QM2) Entertainment

-Queen Mary 2 also offers an extensive computer learning program in its Apple Learning Centre, across from the Connexions Internet cafe.
-Apple iStudy courses, taught on iMac computers, cover topics such as basic computer skills on Macs and PCs, photo editing, movie making, and using new technology such as Facebook and iPads.
+Queen Mary 2 also offers an extensive computer learning program in its Apple Learning Centre, across from the ConneXions Internet cafe.
+Apple iStudy courses, taught on Mac computers, cover topics like basic computer skills on Macs and PCs, photo editing, moviemaking, tablets and social networking.
+Some classes carry a fee, while others are free.

 Queen Mary 2 (QM2) Public Rooms

 Queen Mary 2 differs greatly from regular cruise ships in terms of its layout and public room design.
 Being one of the longest, widest and tallest passenger ships ever built (it trails only Royal Caribbean's Oasis Class), the designers have come up with interesting solutions in terms of traffic flow and public room design.
 You may need a little extra time to figure out Queen Mary 2; even after five days onboard, we still got lost.